ischlag/ischlag.github.io/_posts/2016-06-12-async-distributed-tensorflow.markdown

   with sv.prepare_or_wait_for_session(server.target) as sess:
 ```

+That's it!
 The rest of our code is fairly similar.
 You can find the complete code [here](https://github.com/ischlag/distributed-tensorflow-example) or below.

 ```python
 '''